Product images are provided for reference and may not represent the exact model, configuration, or included components.

 • Compliant design meeting applicable fire code and safety standards for commercial installations

-• Standard terminal strip connections for detector circuits and notification appliances
+• Standard terminal strip connections for detector circuits and notification appliances facilitating field wiring and future modifications

 System Architecture and Zone Configuration

-Detector Compatibility
+Detector Compatibility and Supervision

 Alarm Signaling and Notification

-Power and Backup Battery
+Power and Battery Backup

 The control panel draws power from standard 120 VAC building wiring and includes an integrated charger for a backup battery (typically 24 VDC) that maintains system operation and alarm signaling for a minimum supervised period in the event of main power loss.
-This ensures fire detection capability persists during electrical failures, a critical safety requirement in most jurisdictions.
+This backup battery architecture ensures fire detection capability persists during electrical failures, a critical safety requirement in most jurisdictions.
+Battery runtime should be planned according to local fire code (typically 24–48 hours minimum); verify charger output matches your backup battery specification during design phase.

 Installation and Service Considerations

 I've specified the Potter PFC-4064 on multiple institutional projects where conventional fire alarm architecture aligns with facility layouts and budget constraints.
 The PFC-4064 delivers straightforward zone monitoring without the software licensing or addressing overhead of intelligent systems.
-It's a solid choice for buildings where hardwired zone separation matches the physical floor plan and where staff comfort with conventional operation outweighs addressable device benefits.
+It's a practical choice for buildings where hardwired zone separation matches the physical floor plan and where staff comfort with conventional operation outweighs addressable device benefits.

 Technical Highlights: